 In case AOD watch faces realme smartwatch is very limited to one or two.
 But Xiaomi offers some good AOD watch faces, a plus point for Xiaomi in that department.

-In Realme Watch S Pro, even though the processor is somewhat more capable, we see occasional lags, lack of optimisation around the UI.
+In Realme Watch S Pro, even though the processor is somewhat more capable, we see occasional lags, lack of optimization around the UI.
 Still, it is quite common for Realme’s new ecosystem products.
-Realme always releases half baked/cooked products and makes them fully cooked through OTA updates.
+Realme always releases half-baked/cooked products and makes them fully cooked through OTA updates.
 They have already done it with their realme band, realme watch and with other products.
-Compared to this, Xiaomi typically releases fully baked/cooked products so that one or two optimisation OTA updates, but they will release feature updates frequently.
-Also, Xiaomi’s UI is significantly related to Xiaomi backed Amazfit smart watches UI.
+Compared to this, Xiaomi typically releases fully baked/cooked products so that one or two optimization OTA updates, but they will release feature updates frequently.
+Also, Xiaomi’s UI is significantly related to Xiaomi-backed Amazfit smartwatches UI.
 Even though the design of the UI is different, everything is placed similarly.

 Both watches offer a “raise to wake” function, and it works perfectly on Xiaomi but is a little hit and miss in Realme.
 Also, in Realme Watch S Pro, always-on display mode watch faces on it do not sync with the ones on the watch itself – hopefully, the update will change these issues.